RedisLabs/redislabs-docs/content/platforms/pks/_index.md

 - The [kubectl package installed](https://kubernetes.io/docs/tasks/tools/install-kubectl/) at version 1.8 or higher.
 - The [PKS cli installed](https://docs.pivotal.io/runtimes/pks/1-4/installing-pks-cli.html).

-## Step 1: Login and Prepare your PKS environment and PKS Cluster
+## Step 1: Login and prepare your PKS environment and PKS cluster

 1. Log in to PKS and your PKS cluster: